Procedural Knowledge Learning¶

 .

 At this point, the rule is essentially formed.
-Chunking must now make sure that the learned rule is fully operational and can be legally added to production memory.
-A fully operational rule does not have any conditions or actions that are not linked to a goal state specified in the rule.
+Chunking must now make sure that the learned rule can be legally added to production memory.
+Specifically, the rule cannot have any conditions or actions that are not linked to a goal state specified in the rule.

 Note that there may be multiple paths from a state to the unconnected identifier.
-EBC does a breadth-first search, so it will find one with the shortest distance.
+EBBS does a breadth-first search, so it will find one with the shortest distance.

 Since the efficiency of the Rete matcher depends heavily upon the order of a production’s conditions, the chunking mechanism attempts to sort the chunk’s conditions into the most favorable order.
 At each stage, the condition-ordering algorithm tries to determine which eligible condition, if placed next, will lead to the fewest number of partial instantiations when the chunk is matched.
 A condition that matches an object with a multi-valued attribute will lead to multiple partial instantiations, so it is generally more efficient to place these conditions later in the ordering.
 This is the same process that internally reorders the conditions in user-defined productions, as mentioned briefly in the structure of a production.